R Dub!: Republic of Slowjamastan

 Williams serves as the self-proclaimed sultan of his own micronation, the Republic of Slowjamastan, located in Imperial County, Southern California.
 He became inspired to create his own model country after visiting the Republic of Molossia, another micronation in Dayton, Nevada, in August 2021.
 When he returned from the trip he immediately began working on plans for his own micronation, purchasing an 11.07 acre plot of desert land in October for US$19,000.
 On 1 December, he declared the Republic of Slowjamastan an independent state.
 Although Slowjamastan has no building structures, it contains a large border sign beside the California State Route 78 highway, a border control post and an open desk that serves as Williams' office.
 There are plans for expanding the territory.

-Williams has represented Slowjamastan at events in the micronational community such as MicroCon.
+Williams has represented Slowjamastan at events in the micronational community such as MicroCon and the 2024 NATO summit in Washington, D.C.

 Travel

 Williams is one of at least 250 people to have visited all 193 United Nations member states.
 He maintains a blog on his travels under the name Ramblin' Randy.
-Williams has also visited both United Nations observer states, Palestine and Vatican City, and the partially recognized states of Kosovo, Taiwan, Transnistria, and Western Sahara.
+Williams has also visited both United Nations observer states, Kiribati and Vatican City, and the partially recognized states of Kosovo, Taiwan, Transnistria, and Western Sahara.
 Williams visited his final country, Turkmenistan, on 8 May 2023.
 Turkmenistan had only resumed tourism in March 2023 after the country was closed in March 2020 in response to the COVID-19 pandemic.
 While he was expecting Turkmenistan to be anti-climactic, he enjoyed it immensely and called it among his "top three trips and countries of [his] entire life".

 Inspired by his visit to Brazil, Williams' first goal was to visit all countries in Central and South America, excluding the Caribbean, before he turned 40—which he completed.
 Williams combined vacation time and other paid time off—such as public holidays—to best optimise his travels, which he mapped out on spreadsheets.
 He once visited 14 countries in Africa within 21-days.
 Outside of the United States, Williams' longest trip was to Brazil when he moved there for two years, and his shortest time spent was in French Guiana—an overseas department of France—where he had to depart on the same day of his arrival.

 Speaking on his travels, Williams appeared in an episode of The Kelly Clarkson Show on 1 May 2023, where he stated his favourite food was from Lebanon and that the most hospitable people were from the Philippines.